sedelpeuch/ronoco/ronoco-documentation/src/documentation/api-detailed.md

 <method> add_bd(cartesian_point) </method>

 This method adds a cartesian point in the ros parameters server (on the name "cartesianPoints").
-This method is called when a PUT request is made on point/add/rviz or point/add/free
+This method is called when a POST request is made on point/add/simulation or point/add/real

-<member>Param</member>
+<member>Parameters </member>
 - *cartesian_point:* a cartesian point eg {"position": {"x": pose.x, "y": pose.y, "z": pose.z}, "orientation": {"x":
   orientation.x, "y": orientation.y, "z": orientation.z, "w": orientation.w}}

 <member> Return </member> True if everything is ok

+<method> delete_db(identifiant) </method>

+This method delete a cartesian point in the ros parameters server (on the name "cartesianPoints").
+This method is called when a DELETE request is made on point/delete

+<member>Parameters </member>
+- *identifiant:* a number

+<member> Return </member> True if point is deleted, False if point doesn't exist

 <method> find_db(identifiant) </method>

 This method find a cartesian point in the ros parameters server (on the name "cartesianPoints").
-This method is called when a GET request is made on point/get/<number> or point/get
+This method is called when a GET request is made on point/get/number or point/get

-<member>Param</member>
+<member>Parameters </member>
 - *identifiant:* a number

 <member>Return</member> True if point is found, False if point doesn't exist